 How War Bonds Work

-War bonds are sold at less than face value, and buyers receive the full face value, plus interest, upon maturity.
+War bonds are sold at less than face value, and buyers receive the full face value plus interest upon maturity.
 Historically, the rate of return on war bonds has not been lower than traditional bonds.
-War bonds from World War II, or Series E bonds, were supposed to have a maturity of 10 years, but they were granted an interest extension of as long as 30 or 40 years, depending on the size.
+War bonds from World War II, or Series E bonds, were supposed to have a maturity of 10 years, but they were granted an interest extension as long as 30 or 40 years, depending on the size.

 Series E bonds were sold at 75% of face value and had a 2.9% interest rate, compounded semiannually.
 There were five available denominations to begin: